filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/workers.md

 While the Lotus workers have very reasonable default settings, some storage providers might want to fine tune some advanced configurations according to their setup.

+## Advanced seal worker configurations

+Although the default settings for the seal workers are reasonable, you can configure some advanced settings when running the workers.
+These settings should be tested for local optimizations of your hardware.

-## Resource allocation in seal workers
+### Resource allocation in seal workers

 Each **Seal Worker** can potentially run multiple tasks in available slots.
 Each slot is called a _window_.
 The number of available windows per worker is determined by the requirements of the sealing tasks being allocated to the worker and its available system resources, including: